-In ‘The Tuft of Flowers’ the Speaker goes to ‘turn the grass’ after it has been mown by a neighboring farmer, but he is disappointed to see that he has already left and that he must complete the task alone.
+In this poem, the speaker goes to ‘turn the grass’ after it has been mown by a neighboring farmer, but he is disappointed to see that he has already left and that he must complete the task alone.
 His spirits lift, however, at the surprise arrival of a butterfly, which appears almost to be ‘sent’ to draw his attention to a tuft of flowers which have been spared the scythe by the farmer.
-Noting this, the Speaker no longer feels isolated, when he realizes that he and his co-worker share similar thoughts on the beauty of nature.
+Noting this, in the next lines of ‘The Tuft of Flowers,’ the speaker no longer feels isolated, when he realizes that he and his co-worker share similar thoughts on the beauty of nature.
 You can read the poem in full here.

 Explore The Tuft of Flowers